Michael DelGiorno

 Michael Howard DelGiorno (born August 30, 1964) is an American talk radio host with a radio career spanning over 40 years.
-Delgiorno hosts the morning drive time show on 1510 WLAC in Nashville, owned by iHeartMedia, Inc. His program is syndicated to other iHeart conservative talk stations including KEX in Portland, KTOK in Oklahoma City and KAKC in Tulsa.
+Delgiorno hosts the morning drive time show on 1510 WLAC in Nashville, owned by iHeartMedia, Inc. His program is syndicated to other iHeart conservative talk stations including KEX in Portland, KTOK in Oklahoma City and KAKC in Tulsa; Premiere Networks handles syndication of his program.

 Early life

 DelGiorno was born on August 30, 1964, in Flint, Michigan.
 His father, Bob DelGiorno, worked as a radio personality for over 50 years.
 DelGiorno attended Louisiana State University 1982-85, where he was involved in Campus Crusade for Christ (Cru).

 Career

 WLAC Nashville, 1850 Mainstreet Podcast, and Syndication (Present)

 In June 2023, Michael DelGiorno began co-hosting the podcast '1850 Main Street' with fellow conservative David Zanotti.
 This podcast addresses various topical issues from a conservative viewpoint.

 DelGiorno's inaugural broadcast on WLAC in Nashville, Tennessee, occurred on November 6, 2023, where he hosts a morning show from 5:00 AM to 8:00 AM.
 Following its launch, the show has rapidly expanded, achieving syndication by iHeartMedia across the United States.
 According to a post by Michael DelGiorno on X (formerly known as Twitter) dated April 19, 2024, the program is now aired on 22 stations.
 On September 24, 2024, iHeart announced that DelGiorno's program would be made available on its national conservative talk network to non-iHeart-owned stations like KIVA (AM) in Albuquerque through its syndication and network arm Premiere Networks; the rollout fills a longstanding hole in Premiere's news-talk lineup, which had left the slot open for local shows.